OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

 ![Screenshot](https://github.com/OmniVirt/OmniVirtAdNetwork-Unity-Example/raw/master/Screenshots/fullscreenad.jpg)

-Now let us show you how easy you could integrate our Ad Network SDK to your game!
+Now let us show you how easy you could integrate our Ad SDK to your game!

 # Get Started